 Item Description Enable SSH service Enabling of SSH service.
 Session Timeout Inactivity timeout when the session is closed.
+Login Banner The text specified in this field will be displayed in the console during the SSH login just after the login name entry.
 Keep the current SSH key Choose to keep current key.
 Generate a new SSH key Choose to generate new key.
 Key Length Choose the key length to be generated.

-Table 64: Parameters for SSH service configuration
+Table 68: Parameters for SSH service configuration

-Figure 66: Configuration of HTTP service
+Figure 81: Configuration of HTTP service

-4.15.10 Syslog
+4.17.10 Syslog

-Configuration of system log, called syslog, can be done on this configuration page.
-Size of this log can be restricted by maximal number of its rows.
-Optionally, the IP address and UDP port can be configured for the real-time log distribution.
+Configuration of the system log, known as syslog, is accessible from this configuration page.
+It is possible to limit the log size by specifying the maximum number of entries (rows).
+Additionally, users have the option to set an address and UDP port for distributing the log in real time.

-You can see this log in the router's GUI (Status -> System Log) or in the console using slog command.
+To view this log, navigate to the router's GUI via $Status \rightarrow System \ Log$, or access it through the console with the slog command.

-Položka Popis Log Size Log size restriction by maximal number of its rows.
-Log Persistent Set to yes to log to the file stored in non-volatile memory, so the log is not lost after shutting down the router.
-It is supported only by routers having the eMMC memory.
-Remote IP Address Optional setting of IP address for real-time log distribution.
-Remote UDP Port Optional setting of UDP port for real-time log distribution.
-Device ID Optional setting of the device identification string for remote logging.
-If empty, Router string is used.
+Položka Popis Log Size Restriction of log size by the maximum number of rows.
+Log Persistent Set to yes to enable logging to a file saved in non-volatile memory, ensuring that logs are preserved even after the router is powered down.
+This feature is exclusive to routers equipped with eMMC memory.
+Remote Host Remote host address for real-time log distribution.
+Hostnames are supported 1 .
+Remote UDP Port UDP port for real-time log distribution.
+Device ID A unique identification string for remote logging purposes.
+If left blank, the default string Router is utilized.

-Table 65: Syslog configuration
+Table 69: Syslog configuration

-Figure 67: Syslog configuration
+Figure 82: Syslog configuration